 My mother was in Toastmasters once upon a time (my mother is a truly exquisite public speaker), and she told me when I was maybe thirteen that when you are speaking to a group of fifty people for an hour, you’d better make sure that what you have to say is worth fifty hours of time because that’s what you’re using.

-- Think about my mom’s golden rule, and make sure that if you’re taking an hour of thirty students’ time, you’re giving thirty hours’ worth of instruction for it!
+- Think about my mom’s golden rule, and make sure that if you’re taking an hour of thirty students’ time, you’re giving thirty hours’ worth of instruction for it.

-In this picture, you can see one of the really important things gifted kids can do with their time if it’s not being wasted by adults…This is my foreign exchange student, Malte, reading in the backyard on an exceptionally delicious winter day when he didn’t have five hours of homework.
+In this picture, you can see one of the really important things gifted kids can do with their time if it’s not being wasted by adults…This is my German foreign exchange student, Malte, reading in the backyard on an exceptionally delicious winter day when he didn’t have five hours of homework.